diinki/my_writings/blogs/2020/forever_and_all_eternity.md

 I really dislike perception of linear time because at the end there is always death, whether you commit suicide or die in a way that was out of your control, there is always death.
 No matter how long we may be able to extend our lives in the future.
-It's obvious, but for important reasons I have a very big need to think about in the current time, perhaps because I feel so close to it in the current moment; and that's writing even about the effects psychedelics have had on me.
+It's obvious, but for important reasons I have a very big need to think about it the current time, perhaps because I feel so close to it in the current moment; and that's writing even about the effects psychedelics have had on me.

 So what is the point of any of this anyways?
 I’ve suppose I've wanted to leave behind a digital ghost, one with art